ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 Defining Entities
 _________________

-Enties are optional.
+Entities are optional.
 Any number of entities may be specified.

 .. code::